acpascal/fincaamistadverde/content/pages/index.md

         type: FeaturedItem
       - title: Coast House
         text: >-
           With a circular design that mirrors the surrounding redwood trees, Coast Houses offer the chance to admire the Pacific.
 Curl up indoors by the fireplace or outdoors on the deck with views of the ocean and neighboring forest.
         image:
           url: /images/hero2.svg
           altText: Maria Walters
-          styles:
-            self:
-              borderRadius: full
-          type: ImageBlock
-        actions:
-          - label: View Cabin
-            altText: ''
-            url: /
-            showIcon: true
-            icon: arrowRight
-            iconPosition: right
-            style: primary
-            elementId: ''
-            type: Link
-        colors: bg-neutralAlt-fg-dark
-        styles:
-          self:
-            padding:
-              - pt-9
-              - pb-9
-              - pl-9
-              - pr-9
-            textAlign: left
-            borderRadius: large
-            flexDirection: col
-            justifyContent: center
-        type: FeaturedItem
-      - title: Coast House
-        text: >-
-          With a circular design that mirrors the surrounding redwood trees, Coast Houses offer the chance to admire the Pacific.
-Curl up indoors by the fireplace or outdoors on the deck with views of the ocean and neighboring forest.
-        image:
-          url: /images/hero2.svg
-          altText: Maria Walters